 As we stepped out of the studio right after the show, I asked Farkhan why didn't he fight in the recent Fight of Champions?

 "Technical issues" was his brief reply followed by a smile.
 He refused to elaborate further.

 |Farkhan was earlier listed to compete in the Fight of Champions.|

 Farkhan is sponsored by Tunku Ismail.
 He also said this during Tuesday's live show on TV1.

 And here's what I learnt hours earlier.

-Tunku Ismail Ibrahim was supposed to be involved in the fight but the deal between him and Manny Pacquiao but a "disagreement of certain terms" resulted in the Crown Prince of Johor opting out from the event.
+Tunku Ismail Ibrahim was supposed to be involved in the fight but a "disagreement of certain terms" resulted in the Crown Prince of Johor opting out from the event.

 Later, there were concerns that the organiser MP Production did not engage a local organiser, a requirement stated in the Sports Development Act 1997, forcing representatives from the Youth and Sports Ministry to step in.